 Tennessee has its own statutory framework for the documents that matter most when dementia progresses.
 Get this package signed early, while legal capacity is intact.

-- Tennessee Transfer-on-Death (TOD) Deed.
+• Tennessee Transfer-on-Death (TOD) Deed.
 Tennessee allows real property to pass directly to a designated beneficiary at death without probate via a TOD deed.
-Tennessee does not use Lady Bird (enhanced life estate) deeds; the TOD deed is the closest functional equivalent and is helpful for keeping a home out of probate and out of TennCare estate recovery (which is probate-only in Tennessee).
+Tennessee does not use Lady Bird (enhanced life estate) deeds; the TOD deed is the closest functional equivalent and is commonly used to keep a home out of probate.
+Do not treat that as a guarantee it is beyond TennCare estate recovery.
+The State Plan defines the recoverable "estate" as all property owned at the moment immediately preceding death, as limited or expanded by T.C.A.
+Titles 30, 31 and 32 and by the Tennessee courts.
+The reach of recovery is therefore set by Tennessee probate law as the courts interpret it, not by a flat probate-only rule, and that interpretation can move.
+Ask an elder-law attorney how a specific deed would be treated before relying on it.

-- Living trust (revocable trust).
-For some TN families, especially with multiple properties or out-of-state assets, a living trust may be a better tool than a TOD deed.
-Whether trust assets are reachable by TennCare estate recovery is contested in TN; conservative planning treats them as probate-only-style (out of reach of TennCare recovery), but families should not rely on this without elder-law counsel.
+• Living trust (revocable trust).
+For families with multiple properties or out-of-state assets, a living trust may beat a TOD deed.
+Whether trust assets are reachable by TennCare recovery is contested in TN, for the same reason as above, so do not treat a trust as recovery-proof without elder-law counsel.

 A Tennessee elder-law attorney typically prepares this package as a flat-fee bundle.
 Find one through your county bar association lawyer referral service or the National Academy of Elder Law Attorneys (NAELA) TN directory.
 Memphis Area Legal Services and West Tennessee Legal Services have programs that help low-income seniors with these documents at no cost.